isomorphic-software/smartclient-docs/classes/SelectItem.md

 `[Array of ListGridRecord](#type-array-of-listgridrecord)` — the list of selected records, or null if none are selected

 ---
+## Method: SelectItem.showPicker

+### Description
+Method to show a picker for this item.
+By default this method is called if the user clicks on a [pickerIcon](#attr-selectitemshowpickericon).
+May also be called programmatically.

+Overridden from the default [FormItem.showPicker](FormItem.md#method-formitemshowpicker) implementation to show the [PickList](../reference.md#interface-picklist)

+---
 ## Method: SelectItem.dataArrived

 ### Description